 Caramel apple slab pie is a great crowd pleaser–serving up to 15 people and combining both a crust and a crumble.
-Caramel apples and raisins make up the filling in between.
+Caramel apples and raisins make up the filling in between the crust and crumble layers in this easy sheet pan pie.

-I’m a big fan of slab pies; I’m glad they’re finally getting the love they deserve.
+I’m a big fan of slab pies or sheet pan pies; I’m glad they’re finally getting the love they deserve.
 Among other things, you’ll like the way the cream and brown sugar form a thick, caramel-like coating around the apples.–Ken Haedrich

 Slab pies–like this one–aren’t only fun to make, they feed a dozen or more, whereas your average 9-inch round pie feeds about eight.